Computational-Plant-Science/pycyapi/README.md

 ### Authenticating

-The `plantit terrain pull` and `push` commands use the Terrain API to access the CyVerse Data Store.
+The `pyde pull` and `push` commands use the Terrain API to access the CyVerse Data Store.
 As such you must provide a `--terrain_token` argument.
 For instance:

 ```shell
 pyde pull /iplant/home/user/collection/ --terrain_token <token>